-A place to remember the kitties who are no longer with us.
-We love them and honor them every day by loving them in our hearts and loving those still in our care.
+Remembered with Love is a page to remember the kitties that are no longer with us.
+We love them and honor them every day by loving their memories in our hearts and loving those still in our care.
 Please enjoy their stories.

 Extra